Animal Orbital Procedures in Virginia, North Carolina & South Carolina

 Only a trained and qualified animal veterinary ophthalmologist will be able to diagnose orbital cellulitis, as well as other orbital conditions in dogs, cats, and other pets.
 Depending on the symptoms your pet is exhibiting, we may need to conduct x-rays and/or ultrasounds to make a proper diagnosis.

 Our Virginia, North Carolina & South Carolina veterinary eye care specialists can recommend proper orbital procedures and treatments for your pet.
 We are committed to providing our clients with the highest level of care, compassion, and client service.
+We look forward to speaking with you about your pet.

 Contact the location nearest you today to make an appointment.